wakib1004/devops-learning/Docker/notes/notes.md

 System tools - Software programs included with or provided for an operating system that help manage, maintain, configure a computer system.

+Centralised Repository - Single, central location where all the project’s code and files are stored, and all team members commit (upload) and pull (download) changes from this one place.

 ## Container Image